Artery99/Neural_Network_Breast_Cancer_Classification-PyTorch/README.md

 The dataset is split into training and testing sets.
 The model is compiled using binary cross-entropy loss and Adam optimizer.
 Performance is evaluated using accuracy, confusion matrix, and classification report.

-# Results
-The trained model achieves high accuracy in classifying breast cancer tumors, demonstrating the effectiveness of neural networks in medical diagnostics.